sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 ### 3-3 Check connectivity

-> Keep track of connectivity of each element in a particular subset or connectivity of subsets with each other. / Do operation to the connected or not connected set. / Connect sets and return .
+> Keep track of connectivity of each element in a particular subset or connectivity of subsets with each other. / Do operation to the connected or not connected set. / Connect sets and return.

 - [721.
 Accounts Merge](https://leetcode.com/problems/accounts-merge/)